Ihsoj-Mahos/Combinatorial_Computing/Week_4/README.md

 ### Theory

 1. [This](equivalence_exercise.pdf) is an exercise sheet based upon equivalence relations, and [this](posets_exercise.pdf) exercise covers posets.
-They may require other theorems such as induction, recurrences, etc. If any terms feel unfamiliar, feel free to ask.
+They may require other theorems such as induction, recurrences, etc. If any terms feel unfamiliar, feel free to ask. (p.s. the problems were a part of the course "discrete structures" by Prof. Diwan, so don't be surprised if they're challenging :p)